 Open up the Creative Resource Library.* Scroll down until you reach Printable Art and Stickers.
 We want Purpose Laptop Skin.
 Click on the link to download.
 Double click or click and hold for options and choose to save to downloads.
 Open the zip file.

 Note: You can use your own images if you have Adobe Creative Cloud, Procreate, or another design program.
-You could even just draw something and take a photo of it to make your own custom laptop skin.
+You could just draw something and take a photo of it to make your custom laptop skin.
 I love that!
-My free designs are there to give you an easy way to follow the tutorial and get something you’ll love.
+My free designs give you an easy way to follow the tutorial and get something you’ll love.

 *For Access to the Library, You’ll Need the Password.
 You’ll get that instantly when you sign up through one of the opt-ins on this page.